Quarter eagle: Indian Head

 The "Indian Head" design and the similar half eagle piece were created by Boston sculptor Bela Lyon Pratt.
 The coin was a departure from other examples of American coinage because it had no raised edges, instead featuring a design sunk into the planchet.
-Unfortunately, the public had much distaste for the experimental and unusual design.
+The public had much distaste for the experimental and unusual design.
 Many feared that the recessed surfaces would collect germs, and others simply thought it was ugly.
 Numismatists took little interest in the coin.
 This resulted in few examples in uncirculated condition and the coin slipped into obscurity for many years.
-Today, however, collectors adore the exotic design and the coin is recognized as part of the creative renaissance of American coinage.
+Later, however, collectors came to adore the exotic design and the coin is recognized as part of the creative renaissance of American coinage.
 The Indian Head design was produced from 1908 to 1929.
-For sale to collectors it has been frequently counterfeited, so buying uncertified coins can be risky.
+It is frequently counterfeited.

 Commemorative issues

 Two of the early United States commemorative coins are quarter eagles.
 The 1915-S was produced for the Panama-Pacific Exposition in San Francisco.
 The obverse depicts Liberty riding a hippocampus, while the reverse shows an eagle.
-With only 6,749 sold it is quite valuable.
+Only 6,749 were sold.
 Considerably more common is the 1926 issue struck to commemorate the Sesquicentennial Exposition in Philadelphia.
 A total of 46,019 pieces were sold.
 The obverse shows Liberty standing on a globe and holding a torch and the United States Declaration of Independence, while the reverse pictures Independence Hall.
 Since the resumption of commemorative gold coin mintage in 1984 none have been struck in this denomination.